 Somehow, we have a bio-psychological resistance to dieting, to depriving ourselves.
 Presumably it’s an evolutionary imperative to stop us starving.
 No wonder our willpower is a comparative wimp!

-In a Carrie Bradford moment I couldn’t help but wonder, did the diet and weight loss industry know about this?
+In a Carrie Bradshaw moment I couldn’t help but wonder, did the diet and weight-loss industry know about this?
 Sadly, it seemed they did.

 Fascinated, I went beyond the psych literature, scanning medical tomes and confessional memoirs and self-help books, all of which shed more light on the obsessive relationship I had developed with chocolate.